This information should not be relied upon as legal or professional advice. Read the disclaimer.

 • The Grants Register

-Advanced Learner Loans are available to learners over the age of 19 to help fund level 3, 4, 5, or 6 qualifications not covered by undergraduate student finance.
+Advanced Learner Loans are available in England to help fund level 3, 4, 5, or 6 qualifications not covered by undergraduate student finance.
 The University of the Third Age also hosts interest groups on a range of topics for those no longer in full time work, although participation does not lead to formal qualifications.

 Related posts